 Child Identification in Nebraska and Tennessee

 In the spring of 1999, the Nation Child Identification Program distributed 100,000 ID Kits to Nebraska school children from kindergarten to fourth grade.
-The distribution was made possible thanks to the assistance of former Nebraska coach and now Senator Tom Osborne and the Nebraska Credit Union League.
+The distribution was made possible thanks to the assistance of former Nebraska coach and US Congressman Tom Osborne and the Nebraska Credit Union League.

 Safety for Texas School Children

-Then-governor George W. Bush and former President of the United States, declared March 2000 as "Child Identification Month" in the state of Texas to focus public attention on ways to protect young people from harm.
-In the fall of 2000, with the help of Clear Channel Worldwide, Roger Staubach, Troy Aikman and Nolan Ryan, free inkless ID Kits were distributed to nearly four million schoolchildren in kindergarten through 12th grade in the state of Texas, making Texas the first and only state to provide all of its school children with and ID Kit.
+Then-governor George W. Bush and former President of the United States, declared March 2000 as “Child Identification Month” in the state of Texas to focus public attention on ways to protect young people from harm.
+In the fall of 2000, with the help of Clear Channel Worldwide, Roger Staubach, Troy Aikman, Nolan Ryan and Coach Grant Teaff, free inkless ID Kits were distributed to nearly four million schoolchildren in kindergarten through 12th grade in the state of Texas, making Texas the first state to provide all of its school children with and ID Kit.

-In 2006-2007, a Texas Governor once again stepped up to provide ID Kits to children in Texas.
-Encouraged by University of Texas Coach Mack Brown, Former Texas A&M coach R.C.
-Slocum, and TCU Coach Gary Patterson, Governor Rick Perry provided the funding for an initiative to provide 2.2 million Texas school children grades K-6th with ID Kits.
-The Texas Sherriff's Association as well as the Texas Association of School administrators (TASA), also partnered to make this project a success.
+In 2006-2007, encouraged by University of Texas Coach Mack Brown, Former Texas A&M coach R.C.
+Slocum and TCU Coach Gary Patterson, Governor Rick Perry stepped up to provide funding to provide 2.2 million Texas school children grades K-6th with Id kits.
+Governor Perry began a maintenance program and was able to provide Texas Kindergarten kids every year with a child id kit while he was in office.
+The Texas Sherriff’s Association as well as the Texas Association of School administrators (TASA), also partnered to make the project a success.

 Florida’s Child ID Efforts

-The Florida Sheriff's Association and the Florida Association of District School Superintendent's have teamed up to create the largest state-wide ID Kit distribution in history.
-With the support of Florida State Head Coach Bobby Bowden and the National Championship Florida Gator's Coach Urban Meyer, 2.6 million school children, grades K-12, received ID Kits in Florida during 2006-2007.
+The Florida Sheriff’s Association and the Florida Association of District School Superintendent’s have teamed up to create the largest state-wide ID Kit distribution in history.
+With the support of Florida State Head Coach Bobby Bowden and the National Championship Florida Gator’s Coach Urban Meyer, 500,000 school children, grades K-4, received ID Kits in Florida during 2006-2007.